 Email marketing is a super easy way to reach out to your customers and give them relevant content that they want to know.
 Everybody knows that email marketing is important, right?
-But how exactly do you know if you're doing it correctly?
+But how exactly do you know if you're doing

 Well, you need to be tracking your email performance with email marketing analytics software.
 Yes, I know, email marketing analytics software is extremely confusing!
 But there are a few metrics that you should focus on that are critical for marking your email marketing success.
 Stick to these 4 important metrics, and your email marketing analytics will soar!